I highly recommend WP Engine. It’s a great web host that’s perfect for WordPress users.

-The monthly contracts remain the same price even after your first contract is up.
+Your price remains the same even after your contract is finished.
 You can get two months free if you prepay for a year, but they’ll never force you to commit longer than that.

-As a managed WordPress hosting provider, WP Engine really stands out amongst the competition in terms of its service.
+As a managed WordPress hosting provider, WP Engine really stands out amongst the competition in terms of its support and service.
 This more than justifies the cost in my eyes.

 You won’t have to do anything aside from running your website.
 The team over at WP Engine will maintain everything at the server level, including the security.

 WP Engine has hundreds of employees on their support team as well as on their outreach and development team.
 Other providers with less than 30 employees just can’t match that level of technical support.

 You’ll never have to worry about updates, security, your tech stack, or server optimizations.
 All of this is handled for you.

 The 24/7 live chat with every plan is a huge bonus as well.
 24/7 phone support also comes free with every plan except for the Startup option.